When you lift and perform exercises involving your arms, the forearm and triceps muscles contract, these muscles become tighter after some time.

 As a bodybuilder, for many years, I struggled with elbow tendonitis, elbow pain when lifting, and elbow pain after lifting.

 I experienced bench press elbow pain (video below), sharp and severe elbow pain when lifting or gripping weights, tennis elbow and golfer's elbow.

 During upper body and triceps workouts, I struggled with skull crushers elbow pain, push ups elbow pain, and elbow pain from pull ups.

-Let's begin with why lifting weights cause elbow tendonitis pain.
+Let's begin with why lifting weights cause elbow tendonitis and elbow pain.